-MBZUAI Hosts 2024 Middle East Advancement Conference To Promote Advancement In Education
+MBZUAI hosts 2024 Middle East Advancement Conference to promote advancement in education

-(MENAFN- Mid-East) Abu Dhabi, United Arab Emirates: More than 50 delegates from global educational institutions gathered at Mohamed bin Zayed University of Artificial Intelligence's (MBZUAI) campus in Masdar City this week, to gain insights on strategies to improve and advance their institutions' mission at the 2024 Middle East Advancement Conference (MEAC).
+Abu Dhabi, United Arab Emirates, March 1, 2024: More than 50 delegates from global educational institutions gathered at Mohamed bin Zayed University of Artificial Intelligence’s (MBZUAI) campus in Masdar City this week, to gain insights on strategies to improve and advance their institutions’ mission at the 2024 Middle East Advancement Conference (MEAC).

 Held by the Council for Advancement and Support of Education (CASE) – a global non-profit association for education professionals – and taking place in Abu Dhabi for the first time, the MEAC examined international best practices in alumni relations, career services, student recruitment, marketing and communications, to complement current approaches in university and school advancement efforts across the region.
 This edition of MEAC was the most diverse to date, with attendees from 11 countries.